kcorey/FourSided/README.md

-# 4-Sided Die Roller PWA
+# Color Slot Machine PWA

-A Progressive Web App that simulates rolling a 4-sided die (tetrahedron) with colored vertices.
+A Progressive Web App that simulates a classic slot machine with colorful spinning reels.

 ## Features

-- **3D Tetrahedron Die**: Visual representation of a 4-sided die with colored vertices
+- **Classic Slot Machine Design**: Authentic slot machine appearance with metallic frame and display window
-- **Smooth Rolling Animation**: Realistic rolling animation that slows to a stop
+- **Smooth Spinning Animation**: Realistic spinning animation that slows to a stop with easing
-- **Color-Based Results**: Background changes to the color that lands on top
+- **Color-Based Results**: Four vibrant colors (Red, Green, Blue, Yellow) with matching background changes
+- **Pull Arm Interaction**: Authentic pull arm that responds to clicks and touch
 - **PWA Support**: Installable on mobile and desktop devices
 - **Responsive Design**: Works on all screen sizes
 - **Touch & Click Support**: Works with both touch and mouse interactions
-- **Keyboard Accessibility**: Press Space or Enter to roll
+- **Keyboard Accessibility**: Press Space or Enter to pull the arm
 - **Haptic Feedback**: Vibration feedback on mobile devices

 ## How to Use

 1. **Open the app** in any modern web browser
-2. **Tap or click** on the die to roll it
+2. **Pull the arm** by clicking or tapping on the red handle
-3. **Watch the animation** as the die rolls and comes to a stop
+3. **Watch the animation** as the colors spin and come to a stop
-4. **See the result** - the background will change to the color that landed on top
+4. **See the result** - the background will change to match the winning color

-## Die Configuration
+## Color Configuration

-The 4-sided die has 4 vertices, each with a consistent color:
-- **Red vertex**: Appears on 3 faces
-- **Green vertex**: Appears on 3 faces
-- **Blue vertex**: Appears on 3 faces
-- **Yellow vertex**: Appears on 3 faces
+The slot machine features four vibrant colors:
+- **Red**: Bright red gradient
+- **Green**: Bright green gradient
+- **Blue**: Bright blue gradient
+- **Yellow**: Bright yellow gradient

-When the die lands, one face is on top showing 3 colored vertices.
-The app randomly selects one of these colors to determine the background.
+Each spin randomly selects one of these colors as the winner, with the visual display always matching the announced result.

 ## Installation